-All graduate students are provided with office space in Science Hall and a mailbox in 388 Science Hall.
+All on-campus Geography graduate students are provided with office space in Science Hall and a mailbox in 388 Science Hall.
 Public-use computers are available in both the Geography Library and the Map Library.
 Copiers, scanners and printers are available in the libraries, as well.